hassio-addons/addon-unifi/README.md

 - The AP seems stuck in "adopting" state: Please read the installation instructions carefully.
 You need to change some controller settings in order for this add-on to work properly.
+   * Using the Ubiquiti Discovery Tool, or SSH'ing into the AP and setting the INFORM after adopting will resolve this
 - This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
 (Raspberry Pi 1 and Zero is not supported).
 - When using SSL, the following warning is shown in the add-on logs: